TerenceTamuka/individual-fullstack-project/README.md

 ![User story 8 Test](media/user-story-8.png)

-__9__- As a **user**, I want **the option to replay the quiz from the end of game screen** so that **I can attempt to improve my score**.
+__9__- As a **user**, I want **to see a progression bar** so that **I can easily track how many questions remain in the quiz**.

-- *Continuous Improvement:* Allowing users to replay the quiz directly from the end of game screen promotes continuous engagement by providing an easy path for users to attempt higher scores.
-This feature encourages users to interact with the quiz more frequently.

-- *Performance Tracking:* Allowing users to replay the quiz facilitates tracking of performance improvements over time.
-This can be valuable for both users looking to see their progress and for administrators analyzing user engagement metrics.
+- *Continuous Improvement:* Testing the progress bar feature is important because it enhances the user experience by providing a visual indicator of quiz progression.
+This feedback helps users manage their time and maintain engagement by knowing how far they are into the quiz and how many questions remain.
+Ensuring that the progress bar functions correctly is crucial for maintaining user satisfaction and a seamless quiz experience.

 ![User story 9 Test](media/user-story-9.png)